t0mg/wordclock/software/UsersManual.md

 When you are powering the device for the first time after flashing the firmware, it will create its own WiFi Access Point with SSID `WordClock`.

-Use your smartphone (or tablet, or computer) to detect the WiFi network, and connect to it by using the password `password`.
+Use your smartphone (or tablet, or computer) to detect the WiFi network, and connect to it by using the password `password` (or `12345678` in the old 1.0 firmware).

 ## Configuration page (Config portal)